Ambulatory care coordinator jobs in Parsippany-Troy Hills, NJ - 350 jobs

 Qualifications

-LMSW, LCSW, LMHC, LMFT, RN preferred
+LMSW, LCSW, LMHC, LMFT, RN preferred.

-Two years' experience working with Behavioral Health and/or Substance abuse required
+Two years' experience working with Behavioral Health and/or Substance abuse required.

-Prior supervisory experience required
+Prior supervisory experience required.

-At least 3 years previous managed care experience
+At least 3 years previous managed care experience.

-Ideally 2 years specific to Behavioral Health/HARP
+Ideally 2 years specific to Behavioral Health/Children Social Services.

-Knowledge of the Collaborative Care Model
+Knowledge of the Collaborative Care Model.

 Experience with chronic condition management, particularly Diabetes, HIV, Heart Disease

-Experienced user/reviewer of the HCS/MAPP systems for Health Home member status preferred
+Experience user/reviewer of the HCS/MAPP systems for Health Home member status preferred

 Excellent written and oral communication skills required